-Hildegard von Bingen considered music the point where heaven and earth meet.
-So it is no surprise that she believed harmony to be more than the combination of voices and instruments.
-For Hildegard, music represented the balance of body and soul.
-She saw music as the interconnectivity of man and the universe.
+Hildegard von Bingen considered music to be the point where heaven and earth meet.
+So it is no surprise that she believed harmony to be more than the combination of voices and instruments, for Hildegard, music represented the balance of body and soul.
+She saw music as the interconnectivity between man and the universe.

-There is much more to know about Hildegard as a composer and Hildegard music.
-We have compiled a comprehensive introduction to Hildegard of Bingen music with help from a foremost expert on Hildegard music, Dr. Barbara Stuehlmeyer.
+There is much more to know about Hildegard as a composer and Hildegard’s music.
+We have compiled a comprehensive introduction to Hildegard of Bingen’s music with help from a foremost expert on Hildegard’s music, Dr. Barbara Stuehlmeyer.

-2. Hildegard von Bingen Writings were visionary and ahead of her time.
+2. Hildegard von Bingen’s writings were visionary and ahead of her time.

 Hildegard von Bingen made a remarkable historical impact.
-As a result of her unique thinking and her diligence in recording her work, her contributions survive to this day.
-Her work touches on almost every part of the beliefs and practices covering centuries of human experience.
-Hildegard’s most noteworthy contributions are largely due to her vast output and vigorous dedication to work.
+As a result of her unique thinking and diligence in recording her work, her contributions survive to this day.
+Hildegard’s work touches on virtually every part of our human beliefs and practices, covering centuries of human experience.
+Hildegard of Bingens’s prodigious contributions result from her vast output and vigorous dedication to work.

 Her Book of Life’s Merits contains one of the earliest descriptions of Purgatory.
-We’ve also assembled a list of the most prominent of Hildegard of Bingen’s writings.
+See our assembled list of the most prominent Hildegard of Bingen’s writings.

-3. Hildegard von Bingen medicine remains prominent in Germany today.
+3. Hildegard von Bingen’s medicine remains prominent in Germany today.

-Hildegard’s background in healing was as a function of her duties as a nun (and eventual Abbess).
-Hildegard of Bingen medicine and the medicine of her time was practiced within the confines of the monastic community.
+Hildegard of Bingen’s background in healing was as a function of her duties as a nun (and eventual Abbess).
+Hildegard of Bingen’s medicine, and the medicine of her time, was practiced within the confines of the monastic community.

 Today, this practice is known as monastic medicine, or klosterheilkunde in German.
-In recent years, monastic medicine has been gaining recognition within the scientific and medical communities.
-Like most medieval medical treatments, Hildegard’s natural healing techniques were rooted in the first principles of scripture and the Order of St. Benedict.
+In recent years, monastic medicine has gained recognition within the scientific and medical communities.
+Like most medieval medical treatments, Hildegard of Bingen’s natural healing techniques were rooted first in the principles of scripture and the Order of St. Benedict.

 4. Hildegard’s emphasis on grains may not have been focused on spelt.

-In Physica, and perhaps other soundbites on spelt we’ve collected, Hildegard recognizes the value of spelt as a perfect grain.
-Most of her favorable commentary, however, is reserved for wheat and rye.
+In Physica, and perhaps other soundbites on spelt that we’ve collected, Hildegard von Bingen recognizes the value of spelt as a perfect grain.
+She reserves most of her favorable commentary for wheat and rye.
 Given how much grains have changed over the last 900 years, perhaps Drs Hertzka and Strehlow were right to propose the use of ancient dinkel grain for the gluten effects in spelt and for overall intestinal health.

 5. Hildegard von Bingen’s mysticism promotes a oneness with nature.

-Hildegard’s spirituality is rooted in the doctrine and theology of the Catholic Church.
+Hildegard von Bingen’s spirituality has roots in the doctrine and theology of the Catholic Church.
 She was canonized as a Saint and recognized as a Doctor of the Church in 2012 as a result of her contributions to theology and medicine.
 Most noteworthy is that Hildegard is one of only 36 people (and only 4 women) to be named Doctor, during the entire history of the Church.

-Hildegard of Bingen is also recognized as a visionary and a mystic.
+Hildegard von Bingen is also recognized as a visionary and a mystic.
 Her mysticism is widely appreciated and celebrated.
 So much so that Michael Conti named his movie Hildegard, The Unruly Mystic.
 Matthew Fox’s Fox Institute for Creation Spirituality also dedicates a portion of its curriculum to the study of Hildegard’s mysticism and her appreciation of nature.
-Furthermore, Terry Degler wrote a wonderful piece illustrating how Hildegard’s spiritual awakening is like that of a Kundalini awakening process.
+Furthermore, Terry Degler wrote a wonderful piece illustrating how Hildegard von Bingen’s spiritual awakening is like that of a Kundalini awakening process.

 6. Hildegard documented the midlife awakening that inspired Carl Jung.

 Our relationship with Hildegard von Bingen started by learning of her personal spiritual evolution.
 We call her midlife transition since she came into her purpose at midlife.
 We also discovered that Hildegard of Bingen was transformational, embracing a new life and spiritual path in her early forties.
-Her awakening would result in the most prolific and creative period of her life.
-And her life would continue into her early eighties.
+Her awakening would result in the most prolific and creative period of her life — with her life continuing into her early eighties.

 7. Hildegard von Bingen inspires to us embrace our gifts despite potential risk.

-Even a biography of Hildegard of Bingen is an inspiring body of work.
-Through the process of learning about her life, we have discovered that Hildegard of Bingen was transformational.
+Even a biography of Hildegard von Bingen is an inspiring body of work.
+Through the process of learning about her life, we have discovered that Hildegard von Bingen was transformational.
 Hildegard demonstrated a new way of thinking and living during a time when little was expected of women, particularly within the confines of a church governed through patriarchal rule.

 8. Hildegard von Bingen’s medieval garden reflects a healthy body.

-Dr. Victoria Sweet marvels at Hildegard’s view of all aspects in nature as elements of a garden.
-Throughout her work, Hildegard emphasizes the greenness of things, specifically the viriditas and healing of elements in harmony.
+Dr. Victoria Sweet marvels at Hildegard von Bingen’s view of all aspects in nature as elements of a garden.
+Throughout her work, Hildegard emphasized the greenness of things, specifically the viriditas and healing of elements in harmony.
 We have Hildegard von Bingen to thank for discovering many of the healing plants to include in a proper Hildegarden and how her teachings can be the model for a successful medieval garden.

 9. Hildegard von Bingen proposed basic nutrition in a medieval diet popular today.

-At its core, the basic premise of Hildegard’s healing harmony derives from balance and prevention.
+At its core, the basic premise of Hildegard of Bingen’s healing harmony derives from balance and prevention.
 Hildegard would have us believe that we maintain health by enforcing some personal discipline and routine on matters such as diet, see cold weather foods.

 Hildegard von Bingen advocated for a basic nutritional treatment founded in ancient traditions like breaking bread.
 Today, we can benefit from the same principals found in a medieval diet inspired by Hildegard.
 In addition, the modern slow food movement is much like how Hildegard saw food as medicine and how to take a walk after dinner for good health.

-Since most of Hildegard’s wisdom ultimately relied on common sense and moderation, we can adopt many of her practices rather easily.
+Since most of Hildegard of Bingen’s wisdom ultimately relied on common sense and moderation, we can adopt many of her practices rather easily.
 But there is still much more to her wisdom and work in natural medicine to be discovered.

 10. Hildegard’s Viriditas reflects the power of nature in each of us.

 Among Hildegard’s most recognizable contributions is her theory of Viriditas.
-Hildegard believed that viriditas was what encapsulated the divine feminine force and the greening power of nature.
-As one might find in observing plant life, Hildegard believed the unifying power of the divine shows itself in the form of growth.
+Hildegard of Bingen believed that viriditas was what encapsulated the divine feminine force and the greening power of nature.
+As one might find in observing plant life, Hildegard of Bingen believed the unifying power of the divine shows itself in the form of growth.

 In addition to physical health found through viriditas, we can also achieve mindfulness through viriditas.
 Like a form of dynamic meditation, we commune through our interconnectivity with nature.
 Dr. Nancy Fiero, a noted pianist and author of the book Hildegard of Bingen and her Vision of the Feminine wrote a poem she calls the Viriditas Prayer.

-11. Hildegard fasting was a prescription for living in moderation.
+11. Hildegard’s fasting was a prescription for living in moderation.

 We believe fasting corresponds closely to Hildegard’s belief in routine, discipline, and discretio.
-Hildegard’s guide to fasting and health advocates for moderate fasting guidelines to renew and preserve good health.
+Hildegard of Bingen’s guide to fasting and health advocates for moderate fasting guidelines to renew and preserve good health.
 In Germany, Hildegard von Bingen is known for three discrete healthy fasts, whereas in the US, Hildegard’s regimen is normally considered a spiritual fast from antiquity.

-12. Hildegard closely observed and documented human ailments and remedies.
+12. Hildegard of Bingen closely observed and documented human ailments and remedies.

 As implied by our name, Healthy Hildegard is largely dedicated to recognizing ailments documented by Hildegard, and finding suitable Hildegard-inspired remedies.
-For easy reference, we’ve aggregated Hildegard’s 11 best natural remedies.
+For easy reference, we’ve aggregated Hildegard of Bingen’s 11 best natural remedies.

-13. Hildegard’s Ordo Virtutum was the first morality play and opera.
+13. Hildegard von Bingen’s Ordo Virtutum was the first morality play and opera.

-Hildegard’s Ordo Virtutum deserves its own special category apart from Hildegard’s writings, broadly.
-In addition to Scivias, Ordo Virtutum represents Hildegard’s acceptance of her own voice and visions, marking the point of her midlife awakening.
+Hildegard von Bingen’s Ordo Virtutum deserves its own special category apart from Hildegard’s writings, broadly.
+In addition to Scivias, Ordo Virtutum represents Hildegard of Bingen’s acceptance of her own voice and visions, marking the point of her midlife awakening.
 See our translation text of Ordo Virtutum to read the voice of Anima tell the story of our soul, along with the guiding support of our subconscious virtues.
 In the original performance of Ordo, Hildegard played the queen of all virtues, Humility.
 We have had the pleasure of watching modern performances of Ordo Virtutum, including the San Francisco Renaissance Voices, and Tim Slover’s Pulitzer prize nominated play, Virtue.